KEBA

-KEBA AG is an international developer and manufacturer of automation solutions for the industrial, banking, services and energy automation areas.
+KEBA Group AG is an international developer and manufacturer of automation solutions for the industrial, banking, services and energy automation areas.
 The Austrian company was founded in 1968 and is privately owned.
-The company has annual sales revenues averaging €315,4 million, of which over 90% are obtained in export markets.
+The company has annual sales revenues of €474,6 million, of which over 90% are obtained in export markets.

 KEBA Group headquarters are located in Linz, Austria and it is represented by its own subsidiaries in China, Germany, Italy, India, Japan, the Netherlands, Romania, South Korea, Switzerland, Taiwan, the Czech Republic, Turkey and the United States.